Tastey/Hello-World/README.md

 and help someone with there computer.
 I had a drive to do more rewarding work and knew that I could be of much help in any part of this company.
 I don't know why I never thought to delve deeper into computers as a career because I was already a nerd and spent most of my free time on the computer.
-One day Larry the I.T manager made a joke about how he gets no help in his department, and my co-worker Krista who I helped many times made a comment that I knew a lot about computers.
-Well the next day Larry came to me and told me that I would no longer be working on letters and that I was to move my things to the cubicle in his office.
-I was soo excited!
 Now it is 2 years later and I am looking to further my career.
 I plan to get a few certifications from Microsoft and teach myself how to program.
 I know that I will need a lot of help along the way and I hope I can find support in this community!